Cornelius Castoriadis and the Politics of Autonomy.

 This is one of the hardest topics to resolve in SouB and Castoriadis’ legacy It is heightened by the fact that some of their members, such as Alberto Vega, who had fought for the POUM in the Spanish civil war, had participated in fights for workers’ councils and for whom they were part of a lived experience.
 Throughout the group’s existence they underlined the importance of these efforts as direct worker action.
 For SouB the Hungarian councils of 1956 were an electrifying moment: amidst the fall-out from Khrushchev’s Secret Speech, the proletariat itself challenged ‘Stalinism without Stalin’.
 The problems begin when we consider that these were not metaphysical Events, calling us back to faith, but the objects of wide historical and – on the left – theoretical research and debate.

 Arendt could hardly be said to have resolved the question of how the conflict between the political Vita Activa and more than a brief foray into this “social” sphere could ever be resolved.
 The Councillists had declared that the working class could not be represented.
 Claude Lefort’s early political writings could be said to be an extended reflection on and endorsement of this point.
 Castoriadis believed that the councils could be organised.
 To discover a way to extend the freedoms of the council to a wider political space, an instrument for not just (in Hannah Arendt’s wistful words), “breaking up the modern mass society” but to rebuild it, required some kind of leadership, direction and thought.
 They could avoid bureaucratisation.
 Groups such as SouB had a role in encouraging the leading forces to self-reflection and independent activity.
 Yet this would mean accepting the division of labour SouB protested against: the party form.
 It would also mean competing with other parties, some of which would want to destroy or take control, with the authority of vanguard knowledge, of the councils.
-It would mean accepting what Arendt, the theorist celebrated above all for her conceptualisation of totalitarianism, called the inevitable role of dissensus in democratic politics.
+It would mean accepting what Arendt, the theorist celebrated above all for her conceptualisation of totalitarianism, saw as its most fundamental opposition the irreducible plurality of human individuals.
+As a result dissensus has a fundamental role in one of the aspect of active public life she valued the most, political disagreement, compromise, and the ability to hold together without coercion, the new beginnings offered by democratic republican politics.
 This is a view made popular today in a different shape in the writings of Jacques Rancière and Chantal Mouffe’s picture of agonistic democracy.
 But how do they face with the difficulties signalled?
 The dilemma – to whether to include all, at the risk of irreconcilable differences, or to form islands of consensual organisation that exclude radical opposition, was not solved.
 This applies not only to parties like Podemos but, as the fate of contemporary efforts to build autonomous movement well outside the world of work and formal politics, from Occupy to Nuit Debout indicates.

 Issues related to the role of political parties, or even the party form itself, crop up time and time again in SouB’s history.
 What exactly did SouB mean by “Orientation”?
 Was it a signpost, a directing message, or a signal from a coordinated – led? – political force?
 In other words, the journal’s motto raised the need for organisation, either from SouB or from those receiving their call.
 Discussion of this would be inevitable for any group that wishes to do more than celebrate the spontaneous resistance and self-activity of the working class.
 The project of a Workers Paper – (after Lefort’s departure) took shape in with the monthly supplement Pouvoir Ouvrier seemed like proletarian tribune, aimed to assemble the masses through their own expression.
 This Iskra without Lenin and the Bolshevik wing of Russian Social Democracy, and a few hundred subscribers, had a limited impact